 They ask general questions about yourself, household, assets, income, and expenses.
 At the end they will let you know if you qualify for financial assistance based on the information provided.
 All the information entered during this screening can be used to begin your application if you find that you qualify.

-How do I apply for ODSP?
+How to Apply for ODSP?

 You can apply for ODSP a few different ways.
 You can visit an ODSP office, call the office and begin the application process over the phone, or you can apply online after completing the survey above.